ni/nimi-python/docs/nidcpower/class.rst

     .. py:method:: measure(measurement_type)

-            Returns the measured value of either the voltage or current on the specified output channel.
+            Returns the measured value of either the voltage or current on the specified channel.
 Each call to this method blocks other method calls until the hardware returns the **measurement**.
-To measure multiple output channels, use the :py:meth:`nidcpower.Session.measure_multiple` method.
+To measure multiple channels, use the :py:meth:`nidcpower.Session.measure_multiple`
+            method.